 - Library clerical

-The Student Temporary Pool accepts resumes from students with a variety of skills and experiences.
-We are committed to matching applicants’ job skills and experience to departmental needs to ensure the success of all departments and temporary employees.
-Although the qualifications required for specific job assignments will vary, some of the more common qualifications required include:
+The Student Temporary Pool accepts applications from students with a variety of skills and experiences.
+We are committed to matching applicants’ job skills and experience to departmental needs in order to ensure the success of all departments and temporary employees.
+Although the qualifications for specific job assignments will vary, common qualifications include:

-- Software skills (e.g.: Word, Excel, Filemaker, Powerpoint, Electronic Mail, Access, Firefox/ Explorer) at a basic or intermediate level
+- Software skills (e.g.: Word, Excel, Filemaker, PowerPoint, Electronic Mail, Access, Firefox/Chrome) at a basic or intermediate level.

 Pay and Benefits for Student Temporary Pool Employees